UniversalScientificTechnologies/LABDOS01/README.md

 ![LABDOS01 smartphone connection](/doc/img/LABDOS01_CARI.png)

 The sum is photons+electrons+protons+positrons.
 The difference between the sum value and the total value is mostly caused by muons.
 If we consider some shielding (the LABDOS sensor is covered by 35 um of copper foil) the agreement is clear.
-It is also visible that the measured data contains some more information on the fluctuations, which is missing in the numerical model.
+It is also visible that the measured data contains more information on the fluctuations, which is missing in the numerical model.

 ## Connection

 Simply plug the LABDOS01A into your computer or tablet USB port using a USB-C cable.
 The device should appear as a virtual serial line.
 On a Linux computer, the device should connect without any external drivers.
-For computers with windows, you will need to install a driver for [FTDI USB](https://ftdichip.com/drivers/) converter.
+For computers with Windows, you will need to install a driver for [FTDI USB](https://ftdichip.com/drivers/) converter.

 ![LABDOS01 smartphone connection](/doc/LABDOS01A_smartphone-tablet_connection.jpg